fontef/frankruhllibre/README.md

 Frank-Rühl has Sephardi proportions (mem-height is approximately 4½ stroke widths), and is based roughly on Venetian typefaces used by printer Daniel Bomberg.
 Frank wrote of his design that he wishes to combine the simpleness of Antiqua with the "pleasantness" of Fraktur, leading him to "quieten" the letterforms by reducing the contrast between its thin and thick strokes.

+This newly designed revival of the typeface features a family of 5 weights (the original typeface had only one).

 ## About Yanek Iontef

 USSR-born, Israeli based Yanek Iontef studied graphic design at Bezalel Academy of Art and Design, Jerusalem.
 He worked as a graphic designer in London and Tel Aviv.
 Since 1995 he has taught typography and type design at the Bezalel Academy in Jerusalem and Shenkar College of Engineering and Design in Ramat Gan.
 He currently works in Tel Aviv as a freelance designer specializing in type design, corporate identity and editorial design.
 An award-winning type designer, he also has his own type foundry (FONTEF), producing a range of Hebrew and Latin fonts.